 Moyo Afolabi is a graduate student in Environmental Engineering where she is conducting research on the synthesis of novel membranes for water treatment.
 Moyo also received her B.S. in Chemical Engineering from the University of Texas at Austin.
-As a returning Grad Group leader, Moyo seeks to help new graduate students establish their academic, professional, and social presence on campus.
+As a returning Grad Groups leader, Moyo seeks to help new graduate students establish their academic, professional, and social presence on campus.
 She believes Grad Groups will aid new students in their transition into Georgia Tech.

-Dakshitha Anandakumar, Ph.D. student, Biomedical Engineering
+Ph.D. student, Biomedical Engineering

-As a Grad Group Leader, Dakshitha wants new graduate students to remember that school-life balance is a key to performing well.
-She states that “Grad school is not only for academic growth but also to develop a skill set that will help you both professionally and personally.
+Dakshitha grew up in Bangalore, India where she received her undergraduate degree in electrical and computer engineering.
+Dakshitha is currently in the biomedical engineering doctoral program.
+Her research focuses on understanding how the neural coding of sound stimulus in the auditory cortex of the brain changes with social experience.
+As a Grad Groups Leader, Dakshitha wants new graduate students to remember that school-life balance is a key to performing well.
+She states, “Grad school is not only for academic growth but also to develop a skill set that will help you both professionally and personally.
 There are ample resources at Georgia Tech to assist you in this process so make the best use of them.
 At the end of the day, you want grad school to be a wholesome and fulfilling experience.”

-Aline Banboukian, Ph.D. student, Public Policy
+Ph.D. student, Public Policy

 “Opportunities don’t often come along.
 So, when they do, you have to grab them.” -Audrey Hepburn

-Aline Banboukian is a Ph.D. student in the Department of Public Policy.
-Aline studied her bachelor’s in industrial engineering then a master’s in public policy.
+Aline Banboukian is a Ph.D. student in the School of Public Policy.
+Aline studied her bachelor’s in industrial engineering, then earned a master’s in public policy.
 Her advice to new graduate students is to make sure to find a balance.
-As a Grad Group Leader, she wants her students to understand that the most important thing is self-care and good time management because if you don’t balance life, it might get overwhelming.
+As a Grad Groups Leader, she wants her students to understand that the most important thing is self-care and good time management because if you don’t balance life, it might get overwhelming.
 Aline wants you to know that Grad Groups is here for you and will help in your transition to graduate life, make connections, and learn about the resources available for you.
 She advises new graduate students to “Always step aside and take a deep breath, and everything will be alright.”

-Isaiah Borne, Ph.D. student, Chemical Engineering
+Ph.D. student, Chemical and Biomolecular Engineering